csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

 not only one, but multiple levels of cache.

-Moving data into and out from caches is handled by the hardware, and programmer cannot directly control it.
-However, the way that the data and computations are organized in the program code can have an effect on how efficiently the caches can be utilized.
+Moving data into and out from caches is handled by the hardware, and programmers cannot directly control it.
+However, the way that data and computations are organized in the program code can have an effect on how efficiently the caches can be utilized.
 For example, if we are simulating particles in three dimensions, the